rnpbr/opennetworking-docs/docs/en/Laboratórios/index.md

 - Packet capture and analysis tool that allows you to examine network traffic in detail.
 Essential for debugging and analyzing network protocols.

-Besides these mentioned tools, there are others that can be configured according to your needs, to know more access: [Analysis Tools](../Ferramentas/index.md).
+in addition to these tools mentioned there are others that can be configured according to your needs, to learn more go to: [Analysis Tools](../Ferramentas/index.md).

 ---

 ## Documenting Your Labs

-To ensure that your labs are well-documented and easy to understand, see the section on **Lab Documentation**.
-There, you will find best practices and examples for creating clear and useful documentation for your simulated environments.
+To ensure that your labs are well-documented and easy to understand, refer to the section on **Lab Documentation**.
+There, you'll find best practices and examples for creating clear and useful documentation for your simulated environments.

 - **Link**: [Lab Documentation](Contribua/index.md).